Cyril Samuel Townsend

 Admiral Cyril Samuel Townsend CB (28 June 1875 – 31 March 1949) was a Royal Navy officer.
+He saw service during the First World War and later headed the British naval mission to Greece.

 Biography

 Early life and career

 In 1906, Townsend was appointed to the Royal Naval Barracks, Portsmouth to reorganize its disciplinary system after a high-profile disciplinary incident where the "on the knee" order was given, leading to a mutiny by hundreds of strokers and ratings.
 From 1913 to 1914 he commanded the Royal Naval War College.

 First World War

 During the First World War, Townsend saw active service during the Gallipoli Campaign, during which he was beachmaster at 'W Beach' during the Landing at Cape Helles in 1915.

 He was appointed a Companion of the Order of St Michael and St George "in recognition of valuable services rendered during the War" in 1918; the appointment was later cancelled and replaced with an appointment as a Companion of the Order of the Bath the same year.

 After the war, Townsend was the commander of the Gunnery School at Chatham until 1921.
 He was appointed naval aide-de-camp to the King in 1923 and was promoted to rear-admiral in 1924.